czyzby/kotlin-multiplatform-example/README.md

 # Kotlin multiplatform project example

-This repository contains a barebones Kotlin multiplatform Gradle project with 3 modules: common (compiled to both JVM bytecode and JS), client (compiled to JS) and server (complied to JVM).
+This repository contains a barebones Kotlin multiplatform Gradle project with 3 modules: `common` (compiled to both JVM bytecode and JS), `client` (compiled to JS) and `server` (complied to JVM).
+Assumes a simple architecture, where the `server` module is a backend JVM application, `client` is the usual frontend web application, and the `common` module allows to share data structures, validation logic, and so on.
+It also comes with a working tests setup on both target platforms.

 Feel free to use it for personal and commercial projects.
-It also comes with working tests setup on both target platforms.

-Note that this was created by a backend developer and was based on multiple projects/examples.
-It _might _contain some ridiculous frontend issues.
-If you notice any problems or wrong configuration, please create a GitHub issue.
+Note that I don't feel comfortable with frontend tools and the `client` module _might_ have some issues.
+If you notice any problems or invalid configurations, please create a GitHub issue.

 ## What to do after cloning